amirhossein05/Rank_GJEPT_symbol/Readme.md

 - **C++ Compiler**: Ensure you have a C++ compiler installed (e.g., g++, clang, or MSVC).
 - **CSV Library**: The project uses CSV files for matrix input/output, so a CSV reading/writing library or functionality is required.

+## Contributions
+Feel free to open issues and submit pull requests.
+Contributions are welcome!